 Second Year: Four option courses are offered, of which students must choose at least three: Physical Environments; Perspectives in Human Geography; Mapping and Monitoring the Environment; Environment and Society.
 All students must also take Skills and Techniques in Geosciences, which includes a residential field trip.

 Third and Fourth Year (Honours): Core courses on Approaches to Geography, Research Design and Methods and Geographical Issues examine the subject's history, its key perspectives and techniques, and its contemporary relevance.
 Although compulsory, all of these courses offer a choice of lectures and coursework assessments that cover the full range of geography, so students are free to pursue their favourite aspects of the subject.
 Option courses at level 3 provide further training in practical aspects of physical and human geography (e.g., use of remote sensing and geographical information systems; statistical analysis of sediments, vegetation or census data) and associated concepts and topics (such as environmental change; places, regions and globalisation; environment and conservation).

-For second year entry you would require 3 Advanced Highers at ABB including Geography at A and a maths or science subject.
+For second year entry you would require the above plus 3 Advanced Highers at ABB including Geography and a maths or science subject at AB or BA.

 Widening access entry:

 2 Highers at BB (by end of S5).
 Additional Highers/Advanced Highers in S6.